galacticglum/composer/README.md

 pip install -e .
 ```

 You can now run the Composer CLI in the conda environment as you would any other command.
-Also, any changes made to the CLI will be automatically be reflected (due to the ``-e`` argument when running the setup command).
+Also, any changes made to the CLI will be automatically reflected (due to the ``-e`` argument when running the setup command).